 GED and the economy

 In the contemporary employment market, you really need to have at least have a high school or equivalent diploma.
 In case never completed high school, earning a GED (General Education Development) diploma is a great alternative to secure a well-paying and rewarding job.
 This is particularly the case in New Jersey where every year, tens of thousands of new job opportunities are created that require a secondary education degree.
-In the last few years, the New Jersey Healthcare and Education sectors created more than 24,000 new jobs annually of which the majority were positions at entry-level!
+In the last few years, the New Jersey Healthcare and Education sectors created more than 24,000 new jobs annually of which the majority were positioned at entry-level!

 Jobs with a GED diploma

 Get your GED diploma as it will be your first step toward a better paying job, a new career, or your ticket to higher education.
 In the last decade, the state of New Jersey issued over 75,000 GED diplomas.
 This proves that the GED program provides the best appreciated and most popular alternative to a regular high school diploma.

 If you would like to keep up with economic developments, get a good job and find a better way of life, invest in a great education by taking on the GED test right now by attending prep classes.
 If you want to sit for the set of four GED tests in New Jersey, or for one of the available alternatives, you must be at least 18 years of age (for 16 and 17-year-olds, parental permission and a withdrawal document from your former school are required), not have a secondary school credential, and be a resident of New Jersey.